When the dossier is submitted, the Ctgb initiates the intake process for the application. This process is shown schematically below.

 Use our pre-application tools!

 Experience has shown that applicants sometimes need a lot of time to answer questions from the intake.
 As of 1 January 2019, the timelines have changed.
-Therefore, please use our pre-application tools (link) such as the pre-submission meeting (PSM) and request for meeting (RFM) to check your dossier for potential problems.
+Therefore, please use our pre-application tools such as the Pre-submission meeting (PSM) to check your dossier for potential problems.
 You can also consult the Ctgb in advance to help you prepare the correct WG and GAP for your application by submitting a request to the Service Desk.

 Intake of Art.
 43 renewal applications